Individual Grief Support

 Often, survivors of traumatic loss face crises in their faith and have many questions about their relationship with their Higher Power, their spiritual community, or their belief structure.

-Our non-denominational spiritual directors will help you understand how you relate to God, how God is or is not present in your life and will explore with you the spiritually based struggles that you face.
+Our non-denominational spiritual directors will help you understand how you relate to God, whether God is present in your life, and explore the spiritually based struggles you face.

-Our spiritual directors are trained to be able to give direction to people from any denomination or religious background and all faiths or no faith.
+Our spiritual directors are trained to provide guidance to people from any denomination or religious background, including those with no faith.

 All are welcome!